Mount Kenya at glance, the history, namings, tribes alienation, best times for climbing from any of the trekking routes can be climbed year-round.

 Climate and Seasons

-The climate of Mount Kenya has played a critical role in the development of the mountain, influencing the topography and ecology amongst other factors.
+The climate of Mount Kenya has played a critical role in the development of the mountain, influencing the topography and ecology among other factors.
 It has a typical equatorial mountain climate which Hedberg described as winter every night and summer every day.
 Mount Kenya is home to one of the Global Atmosphere Watch’s atmospheric monitoring stations erected above 3,300m a.s.l

 In January the Intertropical Convergence Zone is at its southern extreme over the Indian Ocean.
 In July it is at its northern extreme over Tibet and Arabia.
 As it passes over the equator, Mount Kenya experiences a wet season.
 Distinct wet seasons and dry seasons every year mirror the wet and dry seasons in the Kenyan lowlands.